A splitting theorem for capillary graphs under Ricci lower bounds: Introduction

 The main source of difficulty is that the linearization of the mean curvature operator possesses two eigenvalues that behave quite differently as $|Du| \ra \infty$, while an assumption on $\Ricc$ just controls, via comparison theory, the full trace of the Hessian of the distance function $r$.
 Therefore, $r$ cannot be used in Korevaar's localization method, customarily exploited to get gradient estimates for the mean curvature equation under sectional curvature bounds (cf. \cite{cmmr,bcmmpr,rosenbergschulzespruck,spruck}, and the references therein).
 We shall overcome this problem by using, in place of $r$, exhaustion functions coming from potential theory, in particular, we use a duality principle recently discovered in \cite{marivaltorta,maripessoa,maripessoa_2}, called the AK-duality (Ahlfors-Khasminskii duality).
 We comment on this point later, and we suggest to consult \cite[Sec.
 3]{bcmmpr} and \cite{cmmr} for more details.
 The global gradient estimate in Theorem \ref{intro-prop-bound} is the second main achievement of our work, inspired by one for minimal graphs in $\R \times M$ that we recently obtained in \cite{cmmr} to prove Bernstein and half-space properties on manifolds with Ricci lower bounds, see Section \ref{sec:grad-bound} below.
 Leaving aside the characterization of cylinders and complements of balls in $\R^m$, that relate to the position vector field, an important step to show the uniqueness of the half-space among a large class of non-compact, theoretically $f$-extremal domains $\Omega \subset \R^m$, is to prove that $u$ is monotone in one variable on $\Omega$, namely that $\partial_m u > 0$.
 This is generally a hard task, and heavily depends on the behaviour of $f$ and on $\Omega$.
 For instance, $\partial_m u > 0$ follows if $f$ is the derivative of a bistable nonlinearity, like in the Allen-Cahn equation

 and if $\Omega$ is a globally Lipschitz epigraph in the $x_m$-direction, see \cite[Thm.
 1.1]{bcn_1}.
 Note that, since $\partial_m u$ satisfies the linearized equation $\Delta w + f'(u)w = 0$, its positivity implies that $u$ is a stable solution.
-The existence of the parallel field $\partial_m$ in $\R^m$ is replaced, in our setting, by the assumption that $\Omega$ supports a bounded Killing field $X$, and a necessary condition to obtain the monotonicity $(Du,X)>0$ is given by some form of trasversality of $X$ to $\partial \Omega$, that is coherent with the sign of $\partial_{\bar \eta} u$ on each connected component of $\partial \Omega$.
-This last requirement, codified by the second in \eqref{ipo_X} below, is satisfied for instance if $\Omega$ is a locally Lipschitz epigraph.
+The existence of the parallel field $\partial_m$ in $\R^m$ is also automatic in the setting of Theorem \ref{thm-epigraph} above, but on more general manifolds will be weakened to the assumption that $\Omega$ supports a bounded Killing field $X$.
+Next, a necessary condition to obtain the monotonicity $(Du,X)>0$ is given by some form of trasversality of $X$ to $\partial \Omega$, that is coherent with the sign of $\partial_{\bar \eta} u$ on each connected component of $\partial \Omega$.
+This last requirement, codified by \eqref{ipo_X2} below, is satisfied for instance if $\Omega$ is a locally Lipschitz epigraph.
 For constant $f$, the method in \cite{bcn_1} to prove $\partial_m u > 0$ cannot be applied, so we need to devise a different strategy, of independent interest.
 To reach the goal, we shall require that $(\overline{\Omega},\sigma)$ is a parabolic manifold with boundary, according to the following

-\begin{definition} Let $N$ be a smooth manifold with, possibly, non-empty boundary.
+\begin{definition} Let $N$ be a smooth manifold with, possibly, non-empty $C^1$-boundary.
 Then, $N$ is said to be parabolic if the capacity of every compact set $K \subset N$, defined as

 vanishes. \end{definition}

 If $\partial N \neq \emptyset$, note that the support of $\phi$ can intersect $\partial N$.
 It can be shown that $N$ is parabolic if and only if the Brownian motion on $N$, normally reflected on $\partial N$ if $\partial N \neq \emptyset$, is recurrent, cf. \cite{grigoryan}.